evandrocoan/lark/docs/json_tutorial.md

 PyPy is a JIT engine for running Python, and it's designed to be a drop-in replacement.

-Lark is written purely in Python, which makes it very suitable for PyPy.
+Pushdown is written purely in Python, which makes it very suitable for PyPy.

 Let's get some free performance: